 The Council controls North Downs Housing Limited and its parent company Guildford Borough Council Holdings Limited through its ownership of 100% of the shares in each company.

 An initial investment in North Downs Housing Limited of £2.4 million was made in 2016-17 through a mixture of share equity (£0.96 million) and a 25-year secure variable rate loan of £1.447 million at initial interest rate of Bank of England base rate plus 5%.
 The finance would be used to purchase residential property within the borough.
-In July 2017, the Council agreed a further £22 million investment in North Downs Housing Limited, maintaining the funding ratio of loan to equity investment of 60:40 and a borrowing rate of Bank of England base rate plus 5%, to be drawn down as needed.
+In July 2017, the Council agreed a further £22 million investment in North Downs Housing Limited, providing the facility to draw down up to this amount from the Council as needed, the funding ratio of loan to equity investment of 60:40 would be maintained with a borrowing rate of Bank of England base rate plus 5%.